cdktf/cdktf-provider-aws/docs/neptunegraphGraph.python.md

 to create a PrivateGraphEndpoint in a given VPC to ensure the DNS name resolves to a private IP address that is reachable from the VPC.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.100.0/docs/resources/neptunegraph_graph#public_connectivity NeptunegraphGraph#public_connectivity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.0.0/docs/resources/neptunegraph_graph#public_connectivity NeptunegraphGraph#public_connectivity}

+---

+##### `region`<sup>Optional</sup> <a name="region" id="@cdktf/provider-aws.neptunegraphGraph.NeptunegraphGraph.Initializer.parameter.region"></a>

+- *Type:* str

+Region where this resource will be [managed](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints).
+Defaults to the Region set in the [provider configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#aws-configuration-reference).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.0.0/docs/resources/neptunegraph_graph#region NeptunegraphGraph#region}

 ---